marcin007/todo-list/README.md

 Endpoints for User Controller:
 ```
 GET:
-/api/user - for current user
+/api/user - returns detail information for an authenticated user (a valid JWT token must be present in the request header)
 /api/users - for admin
 /api/users/{id} - for current user or admin